Quantum mechanics is compatible with counterfactual definiteness: Concluding Remarks and Possible Generalizations

-where the maximum is taken over four choices of the $\pm$ signs with odd number of minus signs.
+with the same meaning of the terms as in (\ref{eq:Bell}), which is a special case of (\ref{eq:gBell}).
 At the same time, every F-CF subsystem of this system is trivially noncontextual (because single-variable rows cannot contribute to contextuality):

 More work is needed to find out if gCFD and more generally F-CF systems may productively complement the notion of (non)contextuality in the theory of systems of random variables.